polatsemih/web-api-v1/README.md

 ### Onion Architecture Overview
 - Core
-  - Domain
   - Application
     - Dependencies:
-      - Project References:
+      - Projects:
         - Domain
-      - NuGet Packages:
+      - Packages:
         - AutoMapper
         - FluentValidation
         - FluentValidation.DependencyInjectionExtensions
         - MediatR
         - Microsoft.Data.SqlClient
+        - Microsoft.Extensions.DependencyInjection.Abstractions
-        - Microsoft.Extensions.Configuration
+  - Domain
 - Infrastructure
   - Infrastructure
     - Dependencies:
+      - Projects:
-      - Project References:
+        - Application
         - Domain
-      - NuGet Packages:
+      - Packages:
-        - Newtonsoft.Json
-        - Microsoft.Extensions.Logging
         - Microsoft.Extensions.DependencyInjection.Abstractions
         - Microsoft.Extensions.Caching.Memory
         - Microsoft.Extensions.Caching.Abstractions
+        - Microsoft.Extensions.Configuration
+        - Microsoft.Extensions.Logging
+        - Serilog
+        - Serilog.Sinks.File
         - StackExchange.Redis
-        - Microsoft.Extensions.Configuration
+        - Newtonsoft.Json
   - Persistence
     - Dependencies:
+      - Projects:
-      - Project References:
+        - Application
         - Domain
-        - Application
+        - Infrastructure
-      - NuGet Packages:
+      - Packages:
         - Dapper
         - Microsoft.Data.SqlClient
         - Microsoft.Extensions.Configuration
 - Presentation
-  - Web Api
+  - Api
     - Dependencies:
+      - Projects:
-      - Project References:
+        - Application
         - Domain
+        - Infrastructure
+        - Persistence
+      - Packages:
+        - Asp.Versioning.Mvc
+        - Asp.Versioning.Mvc.ApiExplorer
+        - Swashbuckle.AspNetCore
+        - Microsoft.Extensions.DependencyInjection
+        - MediatR
+        - Serilog.AspNetCore
+        - Serilog.Sinks.File
+- Test
+  - UnitTests.xUnit
+    - Dependencies:
+      - Projects:
         - Application
+        - Domain
         - Infrastructure
         - Persistence
-      - NuGet Packages:
+       - Packages:
+         - AutoMapper
+         - FluentAssertions
          - MediatR
+         - Microsoft.NET.Test.Sdk
+         - Moq
-        - Microsoft.Extensions.DependencyInjection
+         - xunit
-        - Swashbuckle.AspNetCore
+         - xunit.runner.visualstudio
 ---

 ### Application
-The Application layer is responsible for the application's commands and queries, handlers using the `CQRS Pattern` and `MediatR pattern`, and validators using `FluentValidation`.
-It also includes interfaces for `Dapper` and repositories, and `AutoMapper` for mapping command requests with entities.
+The Application Layer serves as the intermediary between the Presentation Layer and the Core Domain in the Onion Architecture.
+It encapsulates the application-specific logic, including the handling of commands and queries following the `CQRS Pattern` and `MediatR pattern`, as well as the validation of inputs using `FluentValidation`.
+Additionally, it provides interfaces for data access using `Dapper`, repositories and infrastructure services, and facilitates object-to-object mapping through the use of `AutoMapper`.

 ### Domain
-The Domain layer contains the entities, constants, and result classes.
+The domain layer, also known as the business layer, is a central part of the application architecture that encapsulates the core business logic and rules.
+It defines the fundamental concepts, behaviors, and entities that model the business domain.
+The domain layer typically includes entities, which represent the essential business objects and their relationships; constants, which define immutable values relevant to the domain; and response classes, which encapsulate the results or outcomes of domain operations.

 ### Infrastructure
 The Infrastructure layer contains the necessary infrastructure for the application, including services for logging with `Serilog`, serialization with `Newtonsoft.Json` and caching using either `Microsoft.Extensions.Caching.Memory` or `StackExchange.Redis`.
 The `Redis server` is configured to run on a WSL2 Ubuntu distribution at port 6379.